RusPetro trebles revenue and raises reserves

-MOSCOW RusPetro RPO.L, an independent Russian oil company that raised $240 million when it floated in London in January, more than trebled revenue and cut core losses in 2011 as it expanded its reserves base and boosted output.
+MOSCOW RusPetro Plc RPO.L, an independent Russian oil company that raised $240 million (149 million pounds) when it floated in London in January, more than trebled revenue and cut core losses in 2011 as it expanded its reserves base and boosted output.

 RusPetro's shares gained 5.6 percent on the results on Thursday, bringing gains since its initial public offering to 57 percent and valuing the company, a constituent of the FTSE 250 mid-cap index, at $1.1 billion.

-Its loss before interest, taxation, depreciation and amortization narrowed to $5.5 million from $6.3 million the previous year, on revenue up 209 percent to $38.7 million.
+Its loss before interest, taxation, depreciation and amortisation narrowed to $5.5 million from $6.3 million the previous year, on revenue up 209 percent to $38.7 million.

 RusPetro boosted average production by 136 percent to 2,475 barrels per day (bpd) in 2011.
 Its proven reserves rose 30 percent to 157 million barrels, while proven and probable reserves increased 95 percent to 1.437 billion barrels.

-"We're currently at 4,600 barrels a day and we're ready now to start putting online and completing wells," said CEO Donald Wolcott.
+"We're currently at 4,600 barrels a day and we're ready now to start putting online and completing wells," said CEO Donald Woolcott.

 RusPetro has completed a pipeline that ties it into Russia's trunk network and commissioned its own power generation units, measures that will knock $3.80 per barrel off operating costs.

 "That almost cuts it in half right there.
-We'll also get economies of scale as we grow production," Wolcott told Reuters in a telephone interview.
+We'll also get economies of scale as we grow production," Woolcott told Reuters in a telephone interview.

 FURTHER GROWTH

 RusPetro is developing territory in Western Siberia adjacent to established projects.
-Based on an independent evaluation, RusPetro's assets could ultimately deliver production of 300,000 bpd around 2029, Wolcott said.
+Based on an independent evaluation, RusPetro's assets could ultimately deliver production of 300,000 bpd around 2029, Woolcott said.

 The company is targeting production of 40-45,000 bpd by 2015, a level that it would enable the company to finance further growth out of cash flow, Chief Financial Officer Thomas Reed said.